gmeben/bigcanvas/php/README.md

 # bigcanvas PHP

+## Setup

-## Prerequisites
+### Prerequisites

+* A command line
 * Docker
-* A modern command-line

-## Setup
+### Steps

+1. Clone this repository
-1. In a command-line, navigate to this project's directory within your cloned git repository's location:
+2. In a command line, navigate to this project's directory within your cloned git repository's location:
     * Ex: `cd /bigcanvas/php`
-2. Type `docker-compose up`
+3. Type `docker-compose up`
-3. Visit `http://localhost` in a web browser
+4. Visit `http://localhost` in a web browser